Here’s a scenario:

 I’ve used these this process to validate ideas for software products, but I imagine it could be adapted for any product concept.
 (So give it a try and let me know your results!)

-Most folks typically start with the solution first, which is the wrong place to start.
+Most folks typically start with the solution first.
+That’s the wrong place to start.

 You need to take a step back and think very deliberately about your customer.
-This is true whether you’re pursuing adding a new component to an existing product, or are pursuing a truly new product.
+This is true whether you’re pursuing adding a new component to an existing product or are pursuing a brand new product idea.

-Note, by customer I mean the individual who will buy your product.
-Even in B2B, you need to think about the specific individual or set of individuals to whom you will need to sell your solution.
+Note, by customer I mean your buyer — the individual who will buy your product.
+Even in B2B, you need to think about the specific individual or persona to whom you will need to sell your solution.
 That’s your customer.

 Now it’s time to test your hypothesis.
 You do this by talking to folks you believe meet your target customer demographic.

-Be sure to define a minimum success criteria, which is the minimum amount of data you will need from the test to justify investing more time, effort or resources into proceeding with the idea.
+Be sure to define minimum success criteria.
+This is the minimum amount of data you will need from the test to justify investing more time, effort or resources into proceeding with the idea.